malik8154/malik8154/README.md

 Pakistan Economic Analysis – Using economic indicators to predict trends and identify opportunities.

+Snake Game Twist – A modernized version of the classic Snake Game with improved visuals, a golden apple bonus, dynamic score display, and smooth gameplay using Python and Pygame.

 Skill-building projects – NumPy, Pandas, Matplotlib, and Seaborn exercises.

 🌱 What I’m Learning